apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

   Attributes(type) | Description
   ---------------- | ------------
   id(string) | Provides the ID of the plugin. url(string) | A URL for the plugin.
-This should reference a git repository, which CLI attempts to clone. commit(string) | This is any git reference understood by `git checkout`: a branch or tag name (e.g., `master`, `0.3.1`), or a commit hash (e.g., `975ddb228af811dd8bb37ed1dfd092a3d05295f9`). subdir(string) | Specifies that the targeted plugin dependency exists as a subdirectory of the git repository.
+This should reference a git repository, which the CLI attempts to clone. commit(string) | This is any git reference understood by `git checkout`: a branch or tag name (e.g., `master`, `0.3.1`), or a commit hash (e.g., `975ddb228af811dd8bb37ed1dfd092a3d05295f9`). subdir(string) | Specifies that the targeted plugin dependency exists as a subdirectory of the git repository.
 This is helpful because it allows the repository to contain several related plugins, each specified individually. <br/> If you set the `url` of a `<dependency>` tag to `"."` and provide a `subdir`, the dependent plugin is installed from the same local or remote git repository as the parent plugin that specifies the `<dependency>` tag. <br/> Note that the `subdir` always specifies a path relative to the _root_ of the git repository, not the parent plugin.
-This is true even if you installed the plugin with a local path directly to it.
-CLI finds the root of the git repository and then finds the other plugin from there. version(string) | The version of the plugin depended on.
+This is true even if you installed the plugin with a local path directly to it.The CLI finds the root of the git repository and then finds the other plugin from there. version(string) | The version of the plugin depended on.
 Semver syntax is supported.

   Examples: